MarcusBarnes/islandora_compound_batch/README.md

 </islandora_compound_object>
 ```

+The `title` attribute of the `<islandora_compound_object>` element is only used if the directory does not contain a MODS.xml file.
+Otherwise, the title assigned in the MODS file is used.

 #### Ingesting your prepared content into Islandora

+After you have prepared your content, the remaining steps are much like those required by other Islandora Batch drush scripts.

 The batch preprocessor is called as a drush script (see `drush help islandora_compound_batch_preprocess` for additional parameters):